 Peach & Turmeric Spare Tonic Fresh mint

 Fill julep cup or glass with ice and add rye whiskey.
 Pour in Peach & Turmeric Spare Tonic to top and garnish with a mint sprig.
 Serve.
-Yeilds 1 cocktail.
+Yields 1 cocktail.